The skinny on "spot reduction" if it's really possible

 Well, first things first — let’s not call them “problem areas” because they aren’t a problem!
 Your body is great the way it is, but really these are opportunities for you to gain more confidence and get stronger, both physically and emotionally.
 There’s a lot of value to be had in training hard because it makes you feel a certain way, not necessarily because you want to look different.

-Second, the notion of losing fat in just one part or region of your body simply isn’t possible, so let’s get that out of the way.
+Second, the notion of losing fat in just one part or region of your body or in one muscle group simply isn’t possible, so let’s get that out of the way.

 And don’t forget, everything is perspective.
 Fat does shed from the body pretty evenly throughout, however, men and women will store a higher amount of fat in certain places (commonly the waist for men and hips and waist for women).
 When we start to lose fat, losing an inch around your arms when there wasn’t a lot to lose is way less noticeable then when you’ve lost an inch around your waist.